muratk3n/thirdwave/en/README.md

 ---

-"Robert Redfield, director of the [CDC, himself a scientist] under Trump, recently said he believes that a lab leak is the most likely explanation of how the pandemic started"
+"Robert Redfield, director of the [CDC, himself a virologist] under Trump, recently said he believes that a lab leak is the most likely explanation of how the pandemic started"